 It is easy to use your domain name to forward to a social media or eCommerce page.
 This allows your business to get the credibility and scalability of a domain name, plus:

 - A consistent online address for your business regardless of which social network you use (without being limited to their terms of service).

 - A memorable and permanent company Web address to use for marketing.
 (After all, you want to build your brand, not the social media site’s brand.)

-Here’s an easy step-by-step process to redirect your domain name to your social media or e-commerce page (all registrars are a little different, but should be fairly similar):
+Here is an easy step-by-step process to redirect your domain name to your social media or eCommerce page (all registrars are a little different, but should be fairly similar):